3.3.4. LinOTP Server configuration background#

 /validate

-This interface is used to validate multifactor authentication attempts.
+This interface is used to validate multi factor authentication attempts.

 The PAM authentication module pam_linotp and the RADIUS authentication module rlm_linotp2 are using this interface and you should therefore encrypt the communication between modules and interface with SSL.